zhehaowang/zhehao.me/essays/random-realizations.md

 * The unstructured life is not worth living, for some.

 * Things we are systematically bad at
+  * Communicating with those who we deemed superior
+  * Balancing digging and asking
+  * Getting your questions answered
+  * Interacting in a group

 * De javu and is math useful? is math olympiad useful?

-Is skepticism trying to take the easy way out?
+* Is skepticism trying to take the easy way out?

+* Know the level you need to know at, and one level lower

+* We've had more than our share of documents with questions and answers, plans and schedules.
+We should perhaps focus on why they did not achieve what they meant to, as a start, I think we need to be very specific with our questions, and be systematic in answering them / getting them answered.

+* MIT is difficult.
+Few things worthwhile are.
+Taking on these challenges is, too, how you escape your comfort zone.